Sample Crisis Communications Holding Statement

 Timing And Deployment

 Issue the first holding statement within the first hour of learning about an incident.
+A rapid response and immediate action as the first step in crisis communication are crucial to control the narrative and reassure stakeholders.
+Using preapproved templates saves valuable time, allowing your organization to respond quickly and effectively.
 Early acknowledgement prevents rumors from taking hold.

 Select the Right Channels

-Post on your website banner, send via press wire, share on social media and notify key stakeholders by email or text.
+Post on your website banner, send via press wire, share on social media channels to provide real-time updates and manage public perception, and notify key stakeholders by email or text.
 Multiple touchpoints ensure no audience is left guessing.

 Schedule Regular Updates

-Plan to refresh your message every two to four hours as you gather new information.
+Plan to refresh your message every two to four hours as you gather new information, providing timely updates and assuring stakeholders that further updates will be shared as the situation develops.
 Even if there is no major change, a brief update reassures your audience that you remain engaged.

 Transition to Full Statement